 Instructions

-- Once the rice is cooked, discard the kombu.
-If using a wooden sushi oke (also called hangiri), moisten it completely with running water and drain it well.
-Transfer the cooked rice to the sushi oke, a large bowl, or a baking sheet lined with parchment paper.
+- If using a wooden sushi oke (also called hangiri), moisten it with running water and drain well.
+You can also use a baking sheet lined with parchment paper.
+When the rice is cooked, discard the used kombu (or repurpose it to make simmered kombu) and transfer the hot cooked rice into the sushi oke.
 Spread out the rice evenly so it will cool faster.

-- While the rice is hot, gradually pour the sushi vinegar all over the rice.
-Keep it at a lukewarm/room temperature.
-With a rice paddle, gently “slice” the rice at a 45-degree angle to incorporate the sushi vinegar mixture and separate the chunks of rice.
-Do not stir or mix the rice because the grains may break and the rice will become mushy.
-While using this slicing motion, vigorously fan the rice with a paddle fan or another type of fan.
-This cools the rice and takes away the excess moisture.
-Fanning makes the rice shine and keeps it from becoming mushy.
-Cover the prepared sushi rice with a damp towel (or paper towel) and keep it for a few hours at room temperature.
+- While the rice is hot, gradually drizzle the sushi vinegar all over the rice.
+With a rice paddle, gently “slice” the rice at a 45-degree angle to distribute the sushi vinegar mixture and break up the chunks of rice.
+Gently flip the rice in between slices.
+Do not stir or mix the rice because the grains may break and become mushy.
+While using this slicing motion, vigorously fan the rice with a paddle fan or other fan.
+Fanning cools the rice and removes the excess moisture.
+It also makes the rice shine and keeps it from becoming mushy.
+Slice and fan until the rice is cooled to the temperature of human skin.
+Then, cover the prepared sushi rice with a damp towel (or paper towel) and keep it for up to a few hours at room temperature.

-- Now let's make Inari sushi!
-Take out the inari age from the fridge.
+- Now, let’s make the Inari sushi!
+Take out 12 Inari age (seasoned fried tofu pouch) from the refrigerator.

-- Sprinkle sesame seeds over the sushi rice and gently "slice" the rice to combine.
-Divide the sushi rice into quarters (make three Inari sushi pieces with each quarter of sushi rice).
+- Sprinkle 1 Tbsp toasted white sesame seeds over the sushi rice and gently “slice” the rice again to combine.
+Next, divide the sushi rice into quarters; you’ll make three Inari Sushi pieces with each quarter of sushi rice.

-- Drain the Inari age and reserve the juice/cooking liquid.
-Moisten your hands with it and place a small handful of sushi rice (¼ cup) in your palm.
+- Pour the seasoning/cooking liquid from the seasoned Inari age container (or package) into a small bowl.
+Moisten your hands with this seasoned liquid and place a small handful of sushi rice (about ¼ cup) in your palm.

-- Make the sushi rice into an oblong shape.
+- Gently form the sushi rice into an oblong shape.
+Your hands should be just firm enough so the sushi rice doesn’t fall apart.
+Try to keep the density of the sushi ball as airy as possible.
+You don‘t want to squeeze the rice too tightly.
 Repeat with the rest of sushi rice.
-You should be able to make 12 rice balls.
+You should be able to make 12 sushi rice balls.

-- Carefully open the Inari age pockets, separating the skin all the way to the bottom (be gentle as the skin is thin).
-Fold the skin outward on the top.
+- Squeeze out the seasoned Inari age and carefully open the Inari age pockets, separating the skin all the way to the bottom of the pocket.
+Be gentle, as the skin is thin.
+Then, fold back the skin at the opening.

-- Stuff each rice ball into Inari age.
-The sushi rice should be stuffed all the way so that the two corners look smooth and round.
+- Stuff each sushi rice ball into the Inari age pockets.
+Stuff the rice all the way into the pocket so that the two pocket corners look smooth and round.

-- Kansai-Style: Another style of Inari Sushi is to decorate it with colorful ingredients.
-Keep the bag open on top and tuck in the edges of Inari age inside the pocket so you will have nice smooth round edges.
-You can decorate the top as you like.
-Here I used sliced cucumber, ikura (salmon roe), shredded egg crepe (kinshi tamago), and cooked salmon flakes.
+- To make Kansai-style Inari Sushi (optional), decorate the top with colorful ingredients.
+After stuffing it with sushi rice, keep the pocket open on top and tuck the edges of the Inari age inside the pocket so you will have smooth, round edges.
+Then, you can add any toppings you like.
+Here, I used sliced cucumber, ikura (salmon roe), shredded egg crepe (kinshi tamago), boiled shrimp, and cooked salmon flakes.

 To Serve

-- Serve Inari Sushi at room temperature.
-Garnish with shiso leaves and sushi ginger, as desired.
+- Serve the Inari Sushi at room temperature.
+Garnish with 5 shiso leaves and sushi ginger (gari), as desired.

 To Store

-- Leftovers can stay in a cool place for several hours and should be consumed within the same day they're prepared.
-However, they can be stored in the refrigerator for up to 24 hours.
-I highly recommend keeping them in an airtight container or a plate wrapped tightly with plastic and then wrap around the container/plate with a thick kitchen towel.
-This way the food stays safe in a cool environment, but the rice doesn't get hard from cold air in the refrigerator.
+- You can keep the leftovers in a cool place for several hours but consume them within the same day they’re prepared.
+You can also store them in the refrigerator for up to 24 hours.
+I highly recommend placing them in an airtight container or on a plate wrapped tightly with plastic and then wrapping the entire container or plate with a thick kitchen towel.
+The towel insulates the sushi rice from the cold air in the refrigerator so the rice doesn‘t get hard.
+If you have leftover Inari age, you can store it with its liquid in the freezer for up to a month.
+If you store it in an airtight container in the refrigerator, we recommend using it within 2–3 days.

 Nutrition